Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/increase_catalog_zos.md

 ---

-    title: Increase the catalog size
+    title: "Increase the catalog size"
-    linkTitle: Increase the catalog size
+    linkTitle: "Increase the catalog size"
     weight: 290

----
-You can increase the catalog size either dynamically or statically as described below.
+---You can increase the catalog size either dynamically or statically as described below.

 ## Dynamic mode

 Use the JCL INSTALL(CFTCATDY).
 There is no need to stop Transfer CFT or Copilot prior to performing this action.
 Check the recommendations provided in the CFTCATDY JCL.

-Modify the <span class="code">`recnb `</span>parameter (the new number of records), in the <span class="code">`reconfig `</span>command, to the new target catalog size.
+Modify the `recnb `parameter (the new number of records), in the `reconfig `command, to the new target catalog size.

 For more general information on expanding the catalog, you can refer to the section *Housekeeping for catalog and output files* in the *Transfer CFT User Guide.*